Inbound Growth for Roofing Companies

 That’s why we start in the decision stage of the buyers' journey.

-Every decision stage question aligns with the biggest fears, questions, and concerns that prospects – your good-fit buyers – have.
-We want to ease their fears and answer their questions even before they talk to a salesperson face-to-face.
+Every decision stage question aligns with the biggest fears, questions, and concerns that prospects–your good-fit buyers–have.
+We want to ease their fears and answer their questions about roofing even before they talk to a salesperson face-to-face.

-Prospects should already know the answers to their questions so that by the time we get to the actual sales appointments, we sell.
+Prospects should already know the answers to their questions so that by the time we get to the actual sales appointment, we sell.

 But the reality is that we spend too much time teaching in sales appointments and not enough time selling.